-Users who have selected the 3DR UBlox GPS + Compass Module (recommended) and mounted it according to the specified instructions can usually perform a simple “live calibration” as described in Compass Calibration in Mission Planner).
+Users with who have selected the UBlox GPS + Compass Module (recommended) and have mounted it in the default orientation can usually perform a simple “Onboard Calibration” as described in Compass Calibration).

 This topic provides a more complete overview of compass calibration.
 It will be useful if the compass is mounted in a non-standard orientation or if you need additional calibration support.